our physical being awake

 If our life of feeling has something to say, then it pushes up the feelings to our day-consciousness and we can consciously express those feelings and act according to them.

 We can also experience something of our past lives in our day-consciousness.

 For example, we see something on television and think: ‘Hey, I know that!’

-At that moment the African, American or another people can be conscious in us, at that moment the past life that we experienced there is part of our day-consciousness for so many percent.
+At that moment the African, American or another life can be conscious in us, at that moment the past life that we experienced there is part of our day-consciousness for so many percent.

 That can be very fleeting, but also permanent in the form of an aptitude, talent or gift.